 Third, elders are simply not as susceptible to piriformis pain due to a variety of factors including less physical activity, less strenuous forms of activity, the ability to retire and not work daily and the ability to grow past the age of financial responsibility that might create mindbody pain in younger, hyper-responsible people.
 This explanation is just as logical as those listed above.

-Piriformis Pain in the Elderly Consequences
+Piriformis Pain in Senior Citizens

 When seniors do suffer piriformis pain, it can be just as bad as in younger people.
 Just because the diagnosis is rare does not mean that piriformis syndrome does not exist in the senior age demographic, since it surely does.
 However, just as in other age categories, some senior patients might be misdiagnosed, while others might enjoy the benefit of accurate diagnostic pronouncements.
 Assuming an accurate diagnostic verdict, piriformis pain can cause functional limitation for some elders, including any or all of the following consequences: